-The program culminates in a capstone thesis project completed during the final required "intensive" semester that connects theory and practice through mentored research and design.
-A key difference between the MDS-DHH thesis and other research or studio-based theses is the integration of research methods to inform a design hypothesis.
-The result is an educational experience that will establish a firm foundation to launch a career in the exciting and up-and-coming profession of design for human health.
+The program culminates in a thesis completed during the final year of study that connects theory and practice through mentored research and design.
+A key difference between the MDS-DHH thesis and other research- or studio-based theses is the integration of research methods to inform a design hypothesis.
+The result is an educational experience that will establish a firm foundation to launch a career in the exciting and growing profession of designing for human health.
 All students are given a customized program that takes into account their unique educational and professional background.

 - Curriculum Requirements

 - Core (Intensive) DHH3006: Environment & Behavior

 - Core (All Online) DHH####: Environmental Design Studio

 - Core (Intensive) DHH3011: Health Conditions and Design

 - Core (All Online) DHH####: Health and Universal Design Studio